Three Ingredients, Three Labs, One Squeeze: Reading the 2026 AI Compute Crisis

 - "Increased rate limits for developers on Claude Code and the API."

-These aren't generosity.
-They're triage — what happens when a 300 MW chunk of Colossus 1 starts taking traffic off the bottleneck.
-Welcome news, real relief.
-But read in the context of the 80x quote, it's the equivalent of opening a second lane on a road already running at 800% over design capacity.
+That's not generosity.
+It's triage — what happens when a 300 MW chunk of Colossus 1 takes traffic off the bottleneck.
+Real relief.
+But read against the 80x quote, it's opening a second lane on a road running at 800% over design capacity.

-Three things this should change about how you build.
-Monday morning, not abstract eventually:
+Three things this should change about how you build, Monday morning:

 1. Treat compute as a multi-year supply chain, not a budget line.
 Anthropic's run-rate jump from $9B to $30B doesn't translate into capacity for 18–24 months.
-The Google/Broadcom TPU capacity is online "starting in 2027."
-The CoreWeave compute is "later in 2026."
+The Google/Broadcom TPUs come online "starting in 2027"; the CoreWeave compute "later in 2026."
 The capital is real; the electrons take time.
-Architect accordingly.
-Implement exponential backoff like you mean it.
-Treat rate limits as a permanent feature of the landscape, not a temporary inconvenience until your next plan upgrade.
+Implement exponential backoff like you mean it, and treat rate limits as a permanent feature of the landscape, not an inconvenience until your next plan upgrade.

 2. Assume your IDE is a training corpus.
-Every "no, you missed step 2" you type into Cursor, into a Claude Code session, into Antigravity, into any agentic coding tool — that's training data for somebody.
+Every "no, you missed step 2" you type into Cursor, a Claude Code session, Antigravity, any agentic tool — that's training data for somebody.
 The Cursor deal made the price tag explicit; it didn't invent the dynamic.
-If your team's code is sensitive, or your differentiation lives in your prompts and your domain knowledge, read the data clauses again.
+If your code is sensitive, or your differentiation lives in your prompts and domain knowledge, read the data clauses again.
 Then read them a second time.

 3. Pick your dependencies with the three ingredients in mind.
-A model provider strong on research and data but compute-starved (Anthropic, today) will throttle you when demand spikes — and Anthropic's own statement about being stretched at peak hours is now part of the public record.
-A provider strong on compute but thin on research and data (xAI) will be cheap but lag the frontier.
-There's no neutral choice.
-Only an informed one.
+A provider strong on research and data but compute-starved (Anthropic, today) will throttle you when demand spikes — its own statement about being stretched at peak hours is now on the record.
+One strong on compute but thin on research and data (xAI) will be cheap but lag the frontier.
+There's no neutral choice, only an informed one.
 Multi-LLM routing with task-aware fallback isn't a nice-to-have anymore.
 It's resilience.

-Honest admission: I drafted most of this article in a Claude Code session.
-Hit a rate limit two thirds of the way through, swapped to a smaller model to finish a section, then came back to Opus to polish.
+Honest admission: I drafted most of this in a Claude Code session, hit a rate limit two thirds of the way through, swapped to a smaller model to finish a section, then came back to Opus to polish.
 The three ingredients aren't theoretical for me.
 They're operational.
-The bumps that landed Wednesday will help.
+Wednesday's bumps will help.
 They will not solve it.

 The Cutler.sg Newsletter